qtecsolution/coaching-management/README.md

 ## 📝 License

-The 1commerce-saas project is open source and available under the MIT License.
+The coaching-management project is open source and available under the MIT License.
 You are free to use, modify, and distribute this codebase in accordance with the terms of the license.

 Please refer to the LICENSE file for more details.